elolson93/CSE-5462-Project-2/README.md

 TcpNewReno class.
 We then plotted our data, displaying the packet retransmissions in a different color.

 ####Compiling
+In order to compile this part of the project, first make sure that the file `proj2-part1.cc` is in the `ns/scratch` directory.
+Then, at the top level directory, run the command `./waf`.

 ####Testing

 ##Part Two: Plotting the Congestion Window

 ####Description
+This section of the project required us to trace the congestion window in node A. Our nodes used the TcpNewReno socket type.
+We then plotted our data, showing the points that correspond to slow start in a different color.

 ####Compiling
+In order to compile this part of the project, first make sure that the file `proj2-part2.cc` is in the `ns/scratch` directory.
+Then, at the top level directory, run the command `./waf`.

 ####Testing